Who to buy for, what to give, and common mistakes

 Make business gifts special or unique

 Personalize your gifts to each individual whenever possible.
 Seventy-five percent of recipients in the survey said the factor that most influences their opinion of a business gift is the thought that went into it.
 More than 35% loved it when the gift was picked specifically for them.
 Another 35% liked it if the gift included a personal message or was monogrammed.

 Give something that aligns with the recipient’s hobbies or interests.
-For example, a gift card to their favorite restaurant or a book about fishing for the angler, or a cookbook for a budding chef shows that you pay attention and appreciate them.
+For example, a gift card to their favorite restaurant, a book about fishing for the angler, or a cookbook for a budding chef shows that you pay attention and appreciate them.

 Obviously, if you have too many employees or clients this isn’t possible.
 In that case, take the time to buy a gift that everyone will find useful.
 But remember, just because you like something doesn’t mean everyone will.

 Gift baskets of food, candy, or alcohol are very popular holiday gifts, but make sure you’re sending something that everyone will enjoy.
 Need some ideas?
 Check out Inexpensive Holiday Gifts for Clients for some inspiration.

 With so many different allergies and diet restrictions, it’s a good idea to only give items you know the recipients will like.
 Or if giving to a group, send a gift basket with a variety of items everyone can enjoy.
 Include gluten-free, non-alcoholic, and sugar-free items along with the rest.

 Consider gifts like charitable donations that can be easily personalized to each recipient.
 Find out what charity your employees and clients support and make a donation on their behalf.
 It’s a win-win for everyone involved.